 Once again, you should never simply jump on an issue’s bandwagon unless your company really cares about certain issues.
 Such deceitful practices are really easy to smell out and you can rest assured potential candidates will do so.

-If used the right way, Twitter can become one of your most important tools for employer branding.
+If used the right way, Twitter can become one of your most important tools for employer branding and marketing strategy.

 Be honest, be involved, let your employees speak and use visual.